-a.s.r.'s risk priorities and emerging risks are defined annually by the EB, based on strategic risk analyses. a.s.r.'s risk priorities are defined as the main strategic risks which could materially affect its strategic and financial and non-financial targets.
-To gauge the degree of risk, a.s.r. uses a risk scale based on likelihood and impact (Level of Concern).
+a.s.r. non-life's risk priorities and emerging risks are defined annually by the Executive Board (EB), based on strategic risk analyses. a.s.r. non-life's risk priorities and emerging risks are defined as the main strategic risks which could materially affect its strategic, financial and non-financial targets.
+To gauge the degree of risk, a.s.r. non-life's uses a risk scale (see image) based on likelihood and impact (Level of Concern).
 For each risk priority, the degree of risk is determined for the gross and net risks.
 Gross risk is the degree of risk when no (control) measures are in place.
 Net risk is the degree of risk with mitigating (control) measures in place.
-Each of a.s.r.'s risk priorities has a gross and net risk Level of Concern 3 or 4, outside risk appetite boundaries.
-The risk priorities and emerging risks are described in Strategic risks and in Emerging risks.
+Each of a.s.r. non-life's risk priorities has a gross and net risk Level of Concern 3 or 4, outside risk appetite boundaries.
+The a.s.r. non-life's risk priorities and emerging risks are described in Strategic risks and in Emerging risks.